Americans set a relay world record in swim worlds in Singapore and Ledecky wins again

 McIntosh has won three individual gold medals in Singapore and was trying for five.
 She will come up short, though she will be the favorite in Sunday’s 400 individual medley.

-Ledecky said she was not aware she was trailing.
-She glanced down at at a race-results sheet to confirm it.
+Ledecky said she was unaware she was trailing and, when asked about it, glanced down at a race-results sheet to confirm it.

 “I didn’t know,” she said.
 “I just knew it was close the whole way.
 There were times where I thought I was just going to break away.
 I was just happy I was up there.